epiverse-trace/ColOpenData/README.md

-- **Climate:** Climate data is recovered from backup information provided by IDEAM, containing historical data from the first station in the country, until May 31st 2023.
-This backup includes temperature, precipitation, solar brightness, wind direction, among others.
-More information can be accessed [here](http://www.ideam.gov.co/).
+- **Climate:** Climate data is recovered from backup information provided by IDEAM, containing historical data from the first station in the country until May 31st 2023.
+This backup includes temperature, precipitation, sunshine duration, wind direction, among others.
+More information can be found [here](http://www.ideam.gov.co/).

 Documentation and vignettes are available for the three modules in the [user vignettes](https://epiverse-trace.github.io/ColOpenData/).